SofarGroup13/MultimodalDatasetCreation/README.md

 * Davide Piccinini: piccio98dp@gmail.com
 * Sara Romano: sara.romano.15@gmail.com
 * Aurora Bertino: au1698@icloud.com
+* Silvana Andrea Civiletto:

 ## Architecture of the System
-Here is the dataset creation architecture: the "Experimenter_GUI" is the graphical user interface used to actively interact with the underlying program; the "Gesture Sequence Generator" module is the implementation of a service-client pattern's server;
-(COMPLETE THE FOLLOWING PART)
-the three sensor modules manage the interaction between the hardware and the software; the record modules create a rosbags containing all data from the sensors recorded when they are required by user; the "Conversion and Segmentation" module convert the "rosbag" into "csv" format and assigns labels to the data.
+The “Gesture Sequence Generator” module is the implementation of the server of a service-client pattern; the “Experimenter GUI” represents all the graphical part of the architecture (divided into “Configuration UI”, which contains the management of the recording’s configuration, and
+“Communication with User UI”, where the user can control the recording and where images and time elapsed are displayed); the three “Sensor Modules” collect data from the sensors (MOCAP, Smartwatch and Kinect) and when they receive the signals from the Experimenter_GUI, they publish datas in a topics (one for each type of message); the three “Record Modules” read data from the topics published by the Sensor Modules and record them into a Rosbags; the “Conversion and Segmentation” module is commissioned to convert the data from “rosbag” to “csv” format, to assign certain labels to it and to segment them.

 <p align="center">
 <img src="https://github.com/FraPorta/Itslit/blob/master/ExperimenterDiagram.jpg?raw=true">